 Essential Element: this was unclear to me.
 I read everything, but it doesn't make sense.

 Additive/Variant Analysis: This is an additive to the discussion of the impact police interactions have on the mental health of African Americans namely men.
-This study gives insight to the organizational culture of police in terms of their dealings with african americans as opposed to other ethnicities.
+This study gives insight to the organizational culture of police in terms of their dealings with African Americans as opposed to other ethnicities.

 Contextualization: Police are charged with caring for the community and ensuring safety.
 I was taught at a very young age, before beginning primary school, what to do if I were to encounter a police officer.
-I never viewed police as a safe haven, rather an authoritative helm to be feared and respected.
-When I became a middle school teacher I saw that it was common practice to call the school officer if a black child was disorderly.
-If a child of a different ethnic background displayed those same behaviors there were other protocols used such as giving the child a break, lunch detention, or even calling their parents.
+I never viewed the police as a safe haven, rather an authoritative helm to be feared and respected.
+When I became a middle school teacher, I saw that it was common practice to call the school officer if a black child was disorderly.
+If a child of a different ethnic background displayed those same behaviors, other protocols were used such as giving the child a break, lunch detention, or even calling their parents.
 These modes of discipline were not afforded to black children so their only encounters with police were negative.
 This leads me to wonder are the police protecting the world from black people?
 Does the duality of needing the police for protection/safety and fearing the police due to the violent interaction patterns lead to mental health issues within the black community?

+Sadly, much of what you see is the result of legal issues brought by the African American community.
+Schools in California, for example, are told NOT to discipline an African American child the same way as other races due to the lawsuits brought by the African American community.
+There is different treatment to be sure.

 Source Two: Bor, J. Tsai.
 A. et el.(2018).
 Police killings and their spillover effects on the mental health

-of the black community: a population based, quasi-experimental study.
+of the black community: A population based, quasi-experimental study.
 The Lancet,

 392(10144).
 DOI:https://doi.org/10.1016/S0140-6736(18)31130-9